oolongjiawei/Capstone/README.md

 ## Nice+to+haves

+- Real time chat:
-- create an real time chat board to talk to the fortune teller (socket.io)
+Offer an online chat window service (scoket.io) to talk to the fortune teller, help you solve specific problem.

 - Enhanced Suggestions:
 Provide more detailed suggestions split by season.